Covent Garden

-Thanks the living statues that line the thoroughfare down to the Piazza and the street entertainers that perform outside the market, Covent Garden has a rep for being a tourist trap.
-Covent Garden Market, Seven Dials and Neal’s Yard certainly draw in the crowds (it doesn’t hurt that they’re all pretty Instagrammable) and the fact that the area borders theatreland also contributes to its popularity, but there are plenty things to do in Covent Garden that locals can enjoy too.
+Thanks to the living statues that line the thoroughfare down to the Piazza and the street entertainers that perform outside the market, Covent Garden has a rep for being a tourist trap.
+Covent Garden Market, Seven Dials and Neal’s Yard certainly draw in the crowds (it doesn’t hurt that they’re all pretty Instagrammable) and the fact that the area borders theatreland also contributes to its popularity, but there are plenty of things to do in Covent Garden that locals can enjoy too.

 Of course shopping is a big one.
 Inside the iconic Covent Garden Market building, Apple Market (the space that used to house the fruit & veg market) is filled with stalls and traders selling antiques and collectables on Mondays, and jewellery, prints, crafts and more the rest of the week.
 If you’re a secondhand king or queen, there are a cluster of great vintage shops around Seven Dials, and if you like your labels, there are world-class brands scattered all over the neighbourhood.